paulffm/Continuous-Time-Diffusion-Models-for-Discrete-Data/README.md

 ### Networks

-- I included many more neural networks as initially proposed, i.e. the score-network from the paper [Dirichlet Diffusion Score Model for Biological Sequence Generation](https://arxiv.org/pdf/2305.10699.pdf)
+In addition to the originally proposed models, I have incorporated several other neural networks (located at `TAUnSDDM/lib/networks`), including the score network described in the paper [Dirichlet Diffusion Score Model for Biological Sequence Generation](https://arxiv.org/pdf/2305.10699.pdf).

 ## Installation